SonnyBurnett/codechallenge/damir2/README.md

 ```

 If there is no match for the value it is not going to be added to the dictionary.
-Each players hand gets its own values dictionary which gets compered with the other one in the Hand class and did_player_win method.
+Each players hand gets its own values dictionary which gets compared with
+the other one in the PlayerHand class by overriding and implementing
+the greater than operator.

-Note: this is not checking all tie possibilities if the highest cards are the same for both players
+Note: this is not checking all tie possibilities if the highest card values
+are the same for both players.
+It is working as expected for the problem statement
+by Euler where there is a clear winner in all inputs.